 Four hours.
 Prerequisite: 12 graduate hours in the MBA program with a minimum GPA of 3.0.
 The internship is a hands-on working experience in the field of concentration requiring a minimum 160 hours of placement under the supervision of both an employer and a faculty member.
 Beginning in the semester preceding the internship placement, the student should identify what type of organization they desire for their internship.
 The college supports student initiatives to obtain the internship by providing counsel and resources.
-The internship supervisor monitors student submits a reflection paper to the faculty supervisor on their experience.
+The internship supervisor monitors student performance and visits internship sites as needed.
+On completion of the internship, the student submits a reflection paper to the faculty supervisor on their experience.
 Students may not perform internships at their current place of employment without prior consent of the Coordinator of the Graduate Program.
 Each student shall make a public and professional presentation of their Graduate Internship experience.
 This course is typically taken during the student's summer semester.